gtrubach/MyCPLApplet/README.md

 2. Open solution file `.sln`.
 3. Build the solution.

+### Remarks
+This sample writes in registry under `HKEY_LOCAL_MACHINE`.
+So you need to run this application with administator rights.

 ## How to create your own CPL applet
 1. Open [Visual Studio 2015 IDE](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx)
 2. Start project wizard